The pressure is on for enterprise-level and life science companies to grow and scale events this year.

 - Offer them a spot to give a keynote to promote their upcoming product line

 Creating an event sponsorship proposal that works is vital to your event preparation.
 But are you giving the same attention to your emails to your attendees?
-Check out these 16 Event Email Templates to Drive Attendance & Increase Engagement in 2022.
+Check out the best 18 free event email templates to maximize attendance and engagement.

 #3 Get creative